-Undergraduate Students must be officially admitted to the university as degree seeking or teacher certification.
-Generally, students who are officially admitted and degree seeking must attempt at least partitime to be fully considered for Title IV aid.
-Students attending less than half time must be evaluated for financial aid in the Office of Student Financial Aid for any possible awards.
+Undergraduate students must be officially admitted to the university as degree seeking or teacher certification.
+Generally, students who are officially admitted and degree seeking must attempt at least half-time hours to be fully considered for Title IV aid.
+Students attending less than half-time must be evaluated for financial aid in the Office of Student Financial Aid for any possible awards.